zyteo/lovely_money/README.md

 Personal budget / expenses app.

+### App development put on hold.
+No plans to continue for now since I realised I will have no use for this app.

 ## Description

 Used a mobile app for budgeting many years ago.
 I thought the back up worked.
 I backed up once in a while.